 Non-governmental business support organisations

 London Chamber of Commerce and Industry – As well as an EU Trade Hub, the London Chamber of Commerce and Industry is offering support with export documentation and customs declarations.
-Find out more about their services on their website.
+Find out more about their services on

 Open to Export – Open to Export is an

 online forum and resource for exporters from the Institute of Export and International Trade.
 First time exporters may be interested to draw up an export plan using a free advice service for exporters.

 End of Transition checklist to help your business identify changes to UK trade from January 2021.